 - 50%.
 Not safe enough; at high temperatures, there might be a minimal change of mold growth (usually localized to a corner).

 - 40%.
 Just perfect; very safe with no chance of mold growth.

 - 30%.
-Unneedlesly low; you will waste energy for reducing humidity from 40% to 30% without increase anti-mold safety.
+Unneedlesly low, you will waste energy to reduce humidity from 40% to 30% without increasing anti-mold safety.